May 30, 2019

 If you have a Solo 401(k), you may encounter an interesting situation.
-First, as a part of maintaining a 401(k) Plan, you may need to file the Form 5500-EZ.
+First, as a part of maintaining a 401(k) Plan, you may need to file Form 5500-EZ.
 However, you will likely find that your financial provider does not offer this filing as a service.
-It’s not that the filing is out-of-scope – your provider just may not provide that service.
+It’s not that the filing is out-of-scope; your provider just may not provide that service.
 Period.

-The purpose of this post is to provide simple instructions to complete the form on your own if you have a Solo 401(k).
+The purpose of this post is to provide general instructions to complete the form on your own if you have a Solo 401(k).
 Note that these instructions do not apply to any other type of Plan.
-Instructions are for the 2020 Form 5500-EZ filing.
+Instructions are for the 2023 Form 5500-EZ filing.

-Employers who sponsor retirement plans are generally required to file the Form 5500 each year.
+Employers who sponsor retirement plans are generally required to file Form 5500 series each year.
 In some cases, a streamlined version of the form can be used (e.g., Short Form (SF) or Easy Form (EZ)).
-Assuming the Form 5500-EZ applies, the form is filed with the IRS.
-The filing provides general information regarding plan characteristics, the number of participants and the level of plan assets.
+Assuming Form 5500-EZ applies, the form is filed with the IRS.
+The filing provides general information regarding plan characteristics, the number of participants, and the level of plan assets.

 Do a search for “Form 5500-EZ” and the form and instructions will pop up.
 Make sure it’s an IRS site.